 - It is always the physician’s responsibility to describe all treatment options (including not to treat) for any condition or symptom.

 - All treatments require informed consent, and it is the physician’s responsibility to answer all questions to the patient’s satisfaction before proceeding.

-- Less evidence exist supporting the use of alternative medicine and nutraceuticals “supplements” as compared to standard procedures and pharmaceuticals “drugs.”
-(Although, the medical literature is growing in this area and we follow it closely).
+- Less evidence exists supporting the use of alternative medicine and nutraceutical “supplements” as compared to standard procedures and pharmaceutical “drugs.”
+(Although the medical literature is growing in this area and we follow it closely.)

 - You are never required to purchase supplements or other products from our office.
 We offer the products we recommend below retail value for your convenience.

-- The practice derives income for the sale of all products, supplements, and books in our office.
+- The practice derives income from the sale of all products, supplements, and books in our office.

 - Quality: Nutraceuticals/supplements are not regulated like drugs, and there are differences in potency, purity, and formulations.
 Knowing products are from an excellent source, we can better judge clinical outcomes based on observations and patient self-report rather than worrying about product quality.

 - Availability: Some of the nutraceuticals we prescribe are not available from a single source or website.
 Before we began providing these products, our patients met with significant frustrations and compliance with our instructions was poor.